 Charter School complies with the Brown Act.
+Prior to the start of each school year, or as soon thereafter as is practicable, the board will adopt an annual calendar of governing board and committee meetings.
 The school posts its Board of Directors schedule of quarterly meetings; it posts notices and agendas of regular meetings at least 72 hours in advance; and it records and posts actions of the School Board of Directors.
 Postings occur by email and in a visible location in the Charter School office as well as on the Charter School's website in English and Spanish or other dominant language as needed by the community served.
 Charter School maintains for its Board a record book of meeting agendas and minutes.
 Agendas and minutes are provided in English and Spanish.
 For easier access, Charter School posts the agendas and minutes on its website.
 The law requires no less than one meeting annually; however, the School Board of Directors meets at least quarterly to conduct business plus special meetings.
 All meetings of the Charter School Board are open to the public, excluding closed sessions as permitted by the Brown Act.